nora-marie-95/Rockbuster-Stealth-Data-Analysis/README.md

 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?

+## Data
+The data set is a relational data base that contains information about Rockbuster's film inventory, customers, and payments, among other things.

-## Download the Rockbuster data set:
+Download the data set:
 http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip

 ## Link to my Tableau story: